opf/openproject/docs/release-notes/13-2-0/README.md

 ### Contributions

-A very special thank you goes to to AWS for sponsoring the advanced filters for project members lists.
+A very special thank you goes to our sponsors for features and improvements of this release:

+- **AMG** - for the advanced filters for project members lists
+- **Deutsche Bahn** - for the manual project folders for OneDrive/SharePoint integration
+- **German Federal Ministry of the Interior and Home Affairs (BMI)** - for the improvements to progress reporting

-A big thanks to Community members for reporting bugs and helping us identifying and providing fixes, especially to Arun M and Richard Richter.
+A big thanks to Community members for reporting bugs and helping us identifying and providing fixes, especially to Arun M, Patrick Massé and Richard Richter.

 A big thank you to every other dedicated user who has [reported bugs](https://www.openproject.org/docs/development/report-a-bug), supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards) and provided translations on [CrowdIn](https://crowdin.com/projects/opf).